gabrieldansereau/ms_downscaling_metawebs/README.md

 beside major tick marks while minor ticks represent half increments.](figures/ecoregion_comparison_iqr.png){#fig:ecoregion_measures}

-Direct comparison of the spatial distributions of species richness and expected number of links showed some areas with mismatches, both regarding the median estimates and regarding the within-ecoregion variability ([@Fig:ecoregion_bivariates]).
-Median values for the ecoregions showed a similar bivariate distribution, with ecoregions in the south mostly displaying high species richness and a high number of links ([@Fig:ecoregion_bivariates]A).
-The northernmost ecoregions (Canadian High Artic Tundra and Davis Highlands Tundra) displayed higher richness (based on the quantile rank) compared to the number of links.
-Inversely, ecoregions further south (Canadian Low Artic Tundra, Northern Canadian Shield Taiga, Southern Hudson Bay Taiga) ranked higher for the number of links than for species richness.
-On the other hand, within-ecoregion variability showed different bivariate relationships and a less constant latitudinal gradient ([@Fig:ecoregion_bivariates]B).
-This indicates that richness and links do not co-vary completely (i.e. their variability is not highly correlated) although they may show similar distributions for median values.

-![Bivariate relationship between community and network measures for the median ecoregion value (A) and the within-ecoregion 89% interquantile range (B).
-Values are grouped into five quantiles separately for each variable.
-The colour combinations represent the nine possible combinations of quantiles.
-Species richness (horizontal axis) goes left to right from low (light grey, bottom left) to high (green, bottom right).
-The number of links goes bottom-up from low (light grey, bottom left) to high (blue, top left).](figures/ecoregion_bivariates.png){#fig:ecoregion_bivariates}

 Our results also indicate a mismatch between the uniqueness of communities and networks ([@Fig:ecoregion_lcbd]).
-Uniqueness was higher mostly in the north and along the south border for communities, but only in the north for networks ([@Fig:ecoregion_lcbd]A-B).
+Uniqueness was higher mostly in the north and along the south border for communities, but mostly in the north for networks ([@Fig:ecoregion_lcbd]A-B).
 Consequently, ecoregions with both unique community composition and unique network composition were mostly in the north ([@Fig:ecoregion_lcbd]C).
 Meanwhile, some areas were unique for one element but not the other.
-For instance, the New England-Acadian forests ecoregion (south-east, near 70°W and 48°N) had a highly unique species composition but a more common network composition ([@Fig:ecoregion_lcbd]C).
-Opposite areas with unique network compositions only were observed at higher between latitudes 52°N and 70°N (Eastern Canadian Shield Taiga, Northern Canadian Shield Taiga, Canadian Low Artic Tundra).
-Also, network uniqueness values for ecoregions spanned a narrower range between the 44 ecoregions than species LCBD values ([@Fig:ecoregion_lcbd]D, left).
+For instance, ecoregions along the south border had a unique species composition but a more common network composition ([@Fig:ecoregion_lcbd]C).
+Two ecoregions showed the opposite (unique network compositions only) at higher latitudes (Davis Highlands tundra, near 70°N, and Southern Hudson Bay taiga, near 54°N).
+Moreover, network uniqueness values for ecoregions spanned a narrower range between the 44 ecoregions than species LCBD values ([@Fig:ecoregion_lcbd]D, left).
 Within-ecoregion variation was also lower for network values with generally lower 89% interquantile ranges among the site-level LCBD values ([@Fig:ecoregion_lcbd]D, right).
-Moreover, mismatched sites (unique for only one element) formed two distinct groups when evaluating the relationship between species richness and the number of links (see Supplementary Material, Fig. S5).
-The areas only unique for their species composition had both a high richness and number of links.
-On the other hand, the sites only unique for their networks had both lower richness and a lower number of links, although they were not the sites with the lowest values for both.

 ![(A-B) Representation of the ecoregion uniqueness values based on species composition (A) and network composition (B).
 LCBD values were first computed